• Skip to primary navigation

 One of the best things my daughter did while pregnant was to steal away with her husband for a babymoon, as did I when pregnant with her.
 A babymoon gives expectant parents a last kid-less hurrah before the wild rumpus begins and they must become responsible.
 It allows both parents time to relax and spend quality time together before their bundle of joy is born.
 This travel trend can provide a solid foundation for the changes that are about to happen in both parents’ lives.

-Another option is to be pampered and spoiled by the grandparents-to-be or good friends.
+Another option is just be pampered and spoiled by the grandparents-to-be or good friends.

-Would a babymoon be something you and your spouse could use before the pitter patter of tiny feet fill your lives?
+Would a babymoon be something you and your partner could use before the pitter patter of tiny feet fill your lives?

-If so, these travel pointers will help you to make the most of your great escape.
+If so, these babymoon tips and travel pointers will help you to make the most of your great escape.

 The best time for your getaway is in your second trimester.
 According to the American College of Obstetrics and Gynecology, not only will you have left the morning sickness behind and regained your energy, you may very well have rediscovered your libido!